-Is there anything you specially enjoy creating?
+Is there anything you especially enjoy creating?

 If you would have to choose one of your creations to represent you, which would you choose and why?

-The final showpiece from the Bake Off Crème de la Crème - it really represented me as a pastry chef as it featured pans, bowls, chopping board and various pastry kitchen equipment.
+The final showpiece from the Bake Off Crème de la Crème - it really represented me as a pastry chef as it featured pans, bowls, a chopping board and various pastry kitchen equipment.